GWFrank/NASA-2021/HW3/answersheet.md

 # change "SELINUX=enforced" to "SELINUX=disabled"
 reboot
 sudo systemctl start libvirtd
-# this line is to enable libvird
+# this line is to manually start libvird
-sudo systemctl enable libvirtd reboot
+sudo systemctl enable libvirtd
+# this line is to auto start libvird at boot
+reboot
 ```